New blog posts

 High Pointe House

-At High Pointe House values the trust you place in us to take care of you or your loved one.
+Our team at High Pointe House values the trust you place in us to take care of you or your loved one.
 We continue to provide comprehensive hospice support while adjusting our visitation policies to protect the safety of our patients, staff and all visitors during the escalating spread of COVID-19 to ensure that you are always Safe with Us.

-- Visitors are limited to immediate family (as defined by the patient) only, with a maximum of 2 visitors at a time, and 6 visitors per patient, per 24 hours in our non precaution units.
+- Visitors are limited to immediate family (as defined by the patient) only, with a maximum of two (2) visitors at a time, and six (6) visitors per patient, per 24 hours.* Children 5 and under are unable to visit.

 - If a visitor is staying overnight, they must arrive by 8:00 p.m.

 - In accordance with Massachusetts Department of Public Health guidelines, residents of the following states are exempt and allowed to visit High Pointe hospice patients: Hawaii, Maine, New Hampshire and Vermont.

 - All visitors are screened with temperature checks and screening questions before entry.

-- All visitors must stay in the patient’s room during the visit and must fully exit the building at the end of the visit.
-Social distancing of 6 feet is to be maintained outside of the patient suite.
+- All visitors must stay in the patient’s suite during the visit and must fully exit the building at the end of the visit.
+Social distancing of six (6) feet is to be maintained outside of the patient suite.
 Gathering in groups outside of the patient suite is not allowed.

 Home Health Foundation is making every proactive effort to ensure you and your loved ones are Safe with Us while minimizing the risk of disruption to vital caregiving services.
 Updates will be provided as they become available, including implementing recommendations from the Centers for Disease Control & Protection and the Massachusetts Department of Public Health.